Eddie Byrne

 Eddie Byrne (31 January 1911 – 21 August 1981) was an Irish actor.

 Career

 Byrne's stage work included many appearances with Dublin's Abbey Theatre, and also work with the National Theatre in London.

-Outside of Ireland, he is probably best known for his minor role as General Willard in Star Wars (1977) (named after George Lucas's friend and frequent collaborator Willard Huyck), but he is also remembered in horror roles such as the sceptical Inspector Mulrooney in The Mummy (1959) and as the kindly Dr. Reginald Landers in Island of Terror (1966), the rural inn owner in The Break (1963) and as Inspector O'Neill in Jack the Ripper (1959).
-On television, Byrne appeared in The Saint and in The Adventures of Robin Hood (1957), Season 3, Episode 5 as the lord of the manor.
+Byrne portrayed General Willard in Star Wars (1977) (named after George Lucas's friend and frequent collaborator Willard Huyck), but he is also remembered in horror roles such as the sceptical Inspector Mulrooney in The Mummy (1959) and as the kindly Dr. Reginald Landers in Island of Terror (1966), the rural inn owner in The Break (1963) and as Inspector O'Neill in Jack the Ripper (1959).
+On television, Byrne appeared in The Saint, Department S and in The Adventures of Robin Hood (1957), Season 3, Episode 5 as the lord of the manor.

 Personal life

 Eddie Byrne was born in Dublin.
 He was married to Kitty Thuillier and had four children: Frank Byrne, Susan Byrne, Michael Byrne & Catherine Byrne.
 He died of a stroke in Dublin in 1981.